Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 “MDRs are just a newer brand of MSSP.”

 Managed security service providers (MSSPs) are good for outsourcing alerts to augment your staff, but the mountains of data you send out for triage typically only land on another set of analysts’ shoulders.
 Some MSSPs will even prop up and support a SIEM for you, but that doesn’t alleviate alert fatigue for the managing team.
-Thanks to inconsistent quality and general lack of transparency, MSSPs have largely fallen out of favor.
+Thanks to inconsistent quality and a general lack of transparency, MSSPs have largely fallen out of favor.
 After all, if you’re having difficulty finding, training, and retaining staff on your own team—so is your MSSP.

 In contrast, MDRs (particularly those with a tech-centric approach) offer more visibility and leverage technology to scale, so you can trust their work and outcomes.
 This innate difference separates MDRs from MSSPs at their core.